maciejmao/formVldTask/README.md

 3. Section 3. shows automatically when section 2 fields are filled out correctly.
 Credit card field have a steps with "on the fly" validation with error message when needed and the success message when completed correctly.

+>
+I decided to use only Vanilla JS for scripting with a little help of rSlider library for implementing more customized range slider widget,  only my final version is shared here ([link](https://maciejmao.github.io/rectask1)) with all original flaws, so be considered